 Might not have been the best outcome for the general, but for Sir Dikomo, losing a few million pesos in this manner was more than compensated by seeing how his legend as Manila’s finest could further soar.

-“And by the way,” Sir Dikomo felt he had momentum, “I expect the trio to be completely out of this too.”
+“And by the way,” Sir Dikomo felt he had momentum, “I expect the trio to be completely out of this too.
+They used to be your operatives before you assigned them to me.”

 “I miss Father Andoy,” Monsignor Ubanon told Father Revo.
 Like priests who had been open target for tabloid items, Father Andoy was shipped to another diocese where he was deemed less known by parishioners.
 He could return to Quiapo after five years, however.
 Or he could have been sent to Rome for advanced studies in Theology, but his academic profile hardly endorsed him for such an opportunity.